 As the cancer progressed, Kamie began to prepare her children for a life without her.
 She left behind valuable genetic information for her three children as Kamie tested positive for BRCA1.
 It was in those hospital rooms Brandi learned about the genetic mutation her mother carried, a mutation she and her siblings had a 50/50 chance of also having.
 In addition to a mother’s typical expectations for going to college and looking out for each other, Kamie asked each of her children to learn their risk, in order to be proactive with their health rather than reactive.
 Several years later, medical professionals used Kamie’s results as a starting point to test her children for the same mutation.

 Since then, Brandi has fulfilled the promise she made at her mother’s bedside.
 At age 19, she completed genetic testing and learned that she too carries the BRCA1 mutation, giving her an 87% lifetime risk of breast cancer and 63% lifetime risk of ovarian cancer.

 “BRCA has been a gift, although not wrapped very beautifully; it has given me the ability to take control of my health and encourage others to do the same,” Brandi has said since her prophylactic mastectomy at age 22.
 She no longer fears suffering from or losing her life to breast cancer, like so many women in her family have.

 Sarah joined The Kamie K Preston Hereditary Cancer Foundation Staff in July 2022 as our new Executive Director.

-The main focus of the Foundation will be to support, educate and develop relationships with those with a hereditary cancer diagnosis and Sarah looks forward to finding new and exciting ways to implement that mission!
+Sarah's personal history of inheriting the BRCA2 mutation, drives her passion for The Hereditary Cancer Foundation and Chairs to Recovery.
+She looks forward to growing and expanding the foundation's main focus of supporting, educating and developing relationships with those with a hereditary cancer diagnosis.
+Sarah looks forward to finding new and exciting ways to implement that mission!